mimetikxs/intro-interactive-visuals/02_particles_shaders/README.md

 In this part of the workshop we'll explore different ways of rendering our particle data using shaders. ...

+* Render particles using VBOs (vertex buffer objects).
 * Add custom attributes to our VBO
 * Use vertex and fragment shaders to create different look from the same particle data.
 * Create trails using FBOs
-* Explore a bit more the possibilities of our particle system
+* Explore a the possibilities of our particle system by playing with its parameters

 ### Addons used in the app